chandg94/sphere-can/README.md

 ### Environment Variables (Client)

-The CLI locates the server using the SPHERE_CAN_API environment variable.
+The CLI locates the server using the SPHERE_API environment variable.

 Set this inside the client venv: